leanprover-community/lean4-metaprogramming-book/md/main/syntax.md

 The three unintuitive parts about these two are:
 - The fact that we are leaving spaces around our operators: " ⊕ ", " XOR ".
-  This is so that when Lean pretty prints our syntax later on it also uses spaces around the operators, otherwise the syntax would just be presented as `l⊕r` as opposed to `l ⊕ r`.
+  This is so that, when Lean pretty prints our syntax later on, it also uses spaces around the operators, otherwise the syntax would just be presented as `l⊕r` as opposed to `l ⊕ r`.
-- The `60` and `10` right after the respective commands, these denote the operator precedence, meaning how strong they bind to their arguments, lets see this in action
+- The `60` and `10` right after the respective commands -- these denote the operator precedence, meaning how strong they bind to their arguments, let's see this in action

 ```lean
 #eval true ⊕ false LXOR false -- false